ncwanner/Production_Validation/README.md

 (`agriculture:aproduction`) depends on several auxiliary datasets detailed
 below:

+* `Complete Key Table`: This table specifies the scope of the data that will be processed.
+The table is a Datatable on the SWS as `fbs_production_comm_code` and can be extracted with the function `faoswsUtil:getCompleteImputationKey`.

 * `Livestock Element Mapping Table`: This table provides the mapping of element codes between a parent commodity and child commodity.
 The table is currently on the Statistical Shared Drive under